-The human papilloma virus (HPV) is a common sexually-transmitted virus that increases the risk of genital warts and several cancers, including those of the cervix, vulva, vagina, penis, anus, tonsils, mouth, throat, tongue, head and neck.
-HPV can be spread by skin-to-skin contact that occurs with oral, vaginal or anal sex, or by shared use of sex toys.
-It is well established that those at increased risk to contract HPV include:
+The human papilloma virus (HPV) is a common sexually-transmitted virus that increases the risk of genital warts and several cancers, including those of the cervix, vulva, vagina, penis, anus, mouth, and throat.
+HPV can be spread by skin-to-skin contact that occurs with oral, vaginal, or anal sex, as well as by shared use of sex toys.
+It is well established that those at increased risk to contract HPV or have difficulty clearing the infection include:

 - those with compromised immune systems, including people who are HIV+